MarcoKuehne/essex_summer_school_qta/README.md

 *Day 7 - July 19*

--	**Lecture**: Supervised, semi-supervised and unsupervised approaches to place text on an underlying (political) dimension.
+-	**Lecture**: Supervised, semi-supervised and unsupervised approaches to place text on an underlying dimension.

 -	**Lab**: Wordfish, Wordscores and Latent Semantic scaling.